malaikagalvan/IDS2024S/exam/final/README.md

 1.
-2. Aesthetics are map data values used to represent data in graphs.
+2. Aesthetics are data visualizations used to represent data in graphs.
 Continous data and Discrete data.
 3. The purple to green palette
 4. a) Qualitative
   b) Sequential